Review Summary: Soilwork set a nigh-impossible goal for themselves, yet fulfill their ambitions with consummate ease.

 There’s no other way to say it: This Swedish Sextet – who have spectacularly fallen from grace since their successes at the turn of the new millennium – have presented by all accounts, a colossal album.
 Now such a description is open to interpretation, and it doesn’t necessary entail that Soilwork were successful in satisfying their artistic vision.
 Because you see, The Living Infinite

-is a double album clocking in at an monstrous 84 minutes, a daunting timeframe to adequately sate with music that is both dynamic enough to keep the listener interested and cohesive enough to maintain a sense of direction.
+is a double album clocking in at a monstrous 84 minutes, a daunting timeframe to adequately sate with material that is both vibrant enough to keep the listener interested and cohesive enough to maintain a sense of direction.

+What makes the album that much more of an uphill struggle, is that the band has merely elected to refine their formula and double the content that draws from said formula.
 The scope of Soilwork’s ambitions with their latest album cannot be understated.

-What makes the album that much more of an artistic uphill struggle, is that Soilwork’s output has never really been accused of being ‘progressive’ in any sense, and neither can this.
-By electing to merely refine their formula and double the content that draws from said formula, the band has set a task that should be virtually impossible to complete without a hiccup or twelve.
-If the album is to be a success, it’s just going to have to be an 84 minute onslaught of superbly executed melodic metal.
-But what is ultimately the most awe-inspiring thing about the album, is that the Swedes have managed to pull it off with complete sublimeness.
+But what is ultimately the most impressive thing about the album, is that the Swedes have managed to pull it off with total conviction.
+The Living Infinite

 The Living Infinite

 is not only an excellent all-round offering from these resurgent Swedes, but the best album of their career by a convincing margin.
 It’s not every day you come across an album so intent on maintaining its hard edge, yet so resilient that it rarely wears on your patience – especially considering the thing is almost an hour and half long!
 Soilwork have completely defied expectations and produced not only the best record of their career, but a strong contender for album of the year.